Is the secret to great red wine extended maceration?

 Extended maceration is also particularly advantageous in cooler climates, where grapes might not fully ripen.
 Allowing additional time for the skins to interact with the wine helps extract more colour and flavour, which can be subdued in these environments.
 This technique can transform a potentially underwhelming cooler-climate wine into one with greater intensity and allure.

-Whilst extended maceration necessitates a meticulous touch, blending patience with precision.
+Extended maceration necessitates a meticulous touch, blending patience with precision.
 It also exemplifies how winemaking is about more than following 'recipes' - it's about embracing the unique characteristics of each vintage and varietal.
 Through extended maceration, winemakers don't just produce wine; they craft a narrative of the grape's journey from vine to bottle, enhanced by time and technique.
-As the approach to extended maceration evolves, it is set to continue influencing the wine regions around the world, elevating both time-honoured and emerging varietals to new heights.
+As the approach to extended maceration evolves, it is set to continue influencing wine regions worldwide, elevating both time-honoured and emerging varietals to new heights.

 Representations from key global wine regions and their regional grape varietal.